 The Emirate of Dubai is the second largest of the seven United Arab Emirates but has the biggest population at over 2.1 million inhabitants.
 Size has been synonymous with Dubai as it continues to build the first, largest and the biggest constructions in the world.
-Dubai’s dynamics are always transient and ever-changing with its constant urge to construct something better and bigger than the previous.
-The emirate’s scoring points lie in its entrepreneurial abilities to create the inconceivable found in its tourist attractions, landmarks, shopping centres, parks, nightlife and hotels.
-Today, Dubai has emerged as a cosmopolitan metropolis that has grown steadily to become a global city and a business and cultural hub of the Middle East and the Persian Gulf region.
+This dynamic city state is ever-changing with its constant urge to construct something better and bigger than the previous.

 Generally speaking, government departments, embassies and consulates work from 8am to 4pm.
 Embassies and consulates may designate specific times of day for processing certain requests (such as passport applications) so always call before you visit.
 The Islamic holy day is Friday and most organisations operate a Friday / Saturday weekend.
 Shops and visitor attractions are open on both days, though usually towards the end of the day or in the early evening on Fridays.

 During the holy month of Ramadan shops often change their hours by closing during the day, re-opening an hour or two after sunset, and staying open later at night.
 Food outlets and restaurants generally remain closed or offer takeaway services only during the day and then open up for Iftar – the meal which breaks the fast – after sunset.

 Best time to Travel to Dubai and Abu Dhabi

 This is a destination with almost year round sunshine, little rainfall and near perfect winter temperatures.